anuran-roy/pymetrix/README.md

 ```sh
 uvicorn main:app --port 8000 --reload
 ```

 Now going to ``localhost:8000/statistics`` will give you the aggregate hits on each endpoint.

+Just like the case with Django, you can initialize a Pymetrix object in the main.py file and then import into other scripts from there, if you want a centralized view.
+But you're also free to take a modular approach with your project by initializing the Pymetrix objects within each module - your skills are your limit.

 ### 3. Using with Starlite